August 22, 2025

 Long-tail keywords are phrases that don’t always get a lot of search volume but are highly targeted.
 When you use them, you can match content to users who know exactly what they want.

 Natural language processing (NLP) in content is also important.
 With the rise of voice search, people use conversational terms to search.
-So, marketers should consider how a person might ask a question when brainstorming content topics.
+Consider how a person might ask a question when brainstorming content topics.

 For instance, let’s say someone uses voice search to find out “How to bake a chocolate cake without eggs.”
 This is a long-tail keyword search that uses natural language.
 If it makes sense for your brand, you might create content specifically for “how to bake a chocolate cake without eggs” to match the term.